Persuasion

 to apply during a conversation between two people, as opposed

 to communicating in front of a group.
-This is because in a person-to-person

-setting, the opportunity to better understand the point of view
+a person-to-person setting, the opportunity to better understand

-of the other party exists.
-You can nitpick and delve into every
+the point of view of the other party exists.
+You can nitpick and

-interaction is usually one sided.
+where the interaction is usually one sided.

 In this kind of setting,